felipelouza/gsa-is/README.md

 make run DIR=dataset INPUT=input-10000.txt K=10000 MODE=6 LCP_COMPUTE=1
 ```

-The algorithm gSACA-K+LCP (MODE=7) computes the GSA and the LCP together in linear-time using constant-space:
+To compute the LCP together with the GSA construction, use the new algorithm gSACA-K+LCP:

+New MODE:
+* 7: gSACA-K+LCP

 ```sh
 make run DIR=dataset INPUT=input-10000.txt K=10000 MODE=7